-Our ability as human beings to balance and to keep upright when moving is dependent on 3 sources of information.
+Our ability as human beings to balance and to keep upright when moving is dependent on three sources of information.
 The first is vision, or the ability to perceive from our environment what is up or down, or when we are in motion.
 The second is proprioception, or the nerve impulses sent to our brain from our joints and the bottom of our feet that inform the brain where the various parts of our body are positioned and how our weight is distributed over our legs and feet.
 The third is the vestibular system located within our inner ear.
-The vestibular system senses gravity and the motion of the head in 3 dimensional space.
+The vestibular system senses gravity and the motion of the head in three dimensional spaces.

-The vestibular system is composed of 3 semicircular, fluid filled canals.
-These canals are arranged roughly on the 3 axis of head rotation.
+The vestibular system is composed of three semicircular, fluid filled canals.
+These canals are arranged roughly on the three axis of head rotation.
 Inside each of these canals are specialized cells called "hair cells" that can sense even the slightest movement of the fluid within the semicircular canals.
 The fluid inside the canals which bathe the hair cells is referred to as "endolymph."
-The "hair" portion of the cells, or stereocilia, extend from the inner wall of the semicircular canal into the liquid endolymph.
+The "hair" portion of the cells, or stereocilia, extends from the inner wall of the semicircular canal into the liquid endolymph.
 These hair cells are connected to nerve cells that transmit this information to the brain.
-It is in this manner that the brain can perceive even the slightest motion of the head, whether it be up or down like a nod saying "yes", sideways like a headshake saying "no," or sidewise, like cocking the head from side to side.
+It is in this manner that the brain can perceive even the slightest motion of the head, whether it be up or down like a nod saying "yes", sideways like a headshake saying "no," or sidewise, like tilting the head from side to side.